 Malaga’s reservoirs add a great attraction to our beautiful province.
 In addition to supplying the municipalities of the Costa del Sol with this scarce commodity that is fresh water, most of them over the years have contributed to enriching the environment, flora and fauna.

-One of the reservoirs of the capital of the Costa del Sol is located 20 minutes by car from Malaga city, in the municipality of Almogia, in the north of the province of Malaga.
+Casasola reservoir is about 20 minutes by car from Malaga city.
+It is in the municipality of Almogia, in the north of the province of Malaga.

 This recently built dam is located above the river Campanillas.
 Although the reservoir itself does not stand out for its beauty, we can recommend discovering the natural environment above it.

-From the beautiful village of Almogia we can take a road route of about 6 km through a spectacular arid landscape along several gorges and the riverbed of the river Campanillas, until we reach the Charco del Infierno (Hell’s Pool).
+From the beautiful village of Almogia we can take a road route of about 6 km through.
+This route goes through a spectacular arid landscape along several gorges and the riverbed of the river Campanillas, until we reach the Charco del Infierno (Hell’s Pool).
 This is a small canyon with dark waters that give it a gloomy appearance, hence its name.